ns7523/DDoS-attack-in-IoT-Static/README.md

 # DDoS-attack-in-IoT (Static Project)
-Feature Engineering and Machine Learning Framework for DDoS Attack Detection in the Standardized Internet of Things .
+Feature Engineering and Machine Learning Framework for DDoS Attack Detection in the Standardized Internet of Things.
+- Access the full project on Drive  : https://drive.google.com/drive/folders/1bRq1UTIuIg-C265mJaR5vSljp8t0Or3q?usp=sharing

-# DDoS Attack Detection for IoT Networks
+## DDoS Attack Detection for IoT Networks
 ## Project Overview
 This project implements a feature engineering and machine learning framework for detecting Distributed Denial of Service (DDoS) attacks in standardized Internet of Things (IoT) networks.